Deno vs. Node.js vs Bun: Full Comparison Guide

 This way, if you’re about to start a new project from scratch and are not sure which to use, or are thinking about what runtime to learn next to best fit your JS skills, you can make the right decision for yourself.

 Oh and just for fun?
-We’re also going to take a look at the latest runtime on the block that's getting all the hype, Bun, and see how that compares to Node.js and Deno as well.
+I'm also going to take a look at the latest runtime on the block that's getting all the hype, Bun, and see how that compares to Node.js and Deno as well.

 Bun